Find a Key Largo diving/snorkeling charter

 Some of the most iconic dive and snorkel sites off Key Largo include:

-- Statue of Christ of the Abyss — This famed bronze statue rises so close to the water's surface that it can be easily viewed by snorkelers as well as divers.
+- Statue of Christ of the Deep — This famed bronze statue, also referred to as Christ of the Abyss, as its twin statue, Il Cristo degli Abissi, resides in Italy, rises so close to the water's surface that it can be easily viewed by snorkelers as well as divers.
 The statue is nestled between the coral formations of Key Largo Dry Rocks reef in just 25 feet of water.

 - Spiegel Grove — This 510-foot Navy transport ship was sunk in June 2002 as the latest addition to the Key Largo area's impressive shipwreck portfolio.